xumingthepoet/spec-kit/README.md

 specify init --here --force --ai claude
 ```

-The CLI will check if you have Claude Code, Gemini CLI, Cursor CLI, Qwen CLI, opencode, Codex CLI, or Amazon Q Developer CLI installed.
+The CLI will check if you have Claude Code, Gemini CLI, Cursor CLI, Qwen CLI, opencode, Trae CLI, Codex CLI, or Amazon Q Developer CLI installed.
 If you do not, or you prefer to get the templates without checking for the right tools, use `--ignore-agent-tools` with your command:

 ```bash
 specify init <project_name> --ai claude --ignore-agent-tools